 - OR, within 12 months from when the complaint comes to your notice

 If you wish to make either a verbal or written complaint, you can request to speak to our Practice Manager, Philip Owen-Halley to discuss your complaint.
 You may be asked to forward your complaint in writing.
 It would be a great help if you could be as specific as possible about your complaint.

 What we shall do

-- make sure you receive an apology, where this is appropriate;
+- Make sure you receive an apology, where this is appropriate

 Complaining on behalf of someone else

-Complaining to the Health Services Ombudsman
+Complaining to the Other Authorities

-The Parliamentary and Health Service Ombudsman
+Parliamentary and Health Service Ombudsman